 Over the past few years and at the direction of the Metro Council, Metro staff has been working to update Metro's solid waste code and administrative rules to provide greater clarity and predictability for the public and for those directly involved in the region's garbage and recycling system.
 These efforts have sought to remove unnecessary and outdated provisions, improve readability, clarify terms, and enable greater flexibility for Metro to protect the public's interest and respond to sudden changes in markets for various types of materials.
-Metro staff seeks to continue these efforts by updating Chapter 5.02 to make it easier to read and understand.
+Metro staff seeks to continue these efforts by establishing a new Metro Code Chapter 5.03 to make the code easier to read and understand.

 The current Metro Code Chapter 5.02 (Disposal Charges and User Fees) sets forth Metro's transfer station fees as well as the regional system fee.
-The chapter is confusing because it blends the regional system fee (which is for the use of the region's waste system and is typically assessed at the time of disposal) with Metro's own transfer station fees (which are only applicable to garbage transferred at Metro's transfer stations).
+The chapter is confusing because it contains the regional system fee (which is for the use of the region's waste system and is typically assessed at the time of disposal) along with Metro's own transfer station fees (which are only applicable to garbage transferred at Metro's transfer stations).